crunaprotocol/erc7656/README.md

 For more elaborate example, take a look at the [Cruna Protocol](https://github.com/crunaprotocol/cruna-protocol).

-Notice that the plugin can be deployed by anyone, not only by the owner.
-Deploying it from the token itself, however, allows for more controls; for example, if executing an initializing function allowed only by the token owner.
+Notice that the plugin can be deployed by anyone, not only by the NFT.
+Deploying it from the token itself, however, allows for more controls; for example, if an initialize function must be executed immediately after the deployment.

 ## License